datatrans/apple-pay-web-sample/README.md

 ## Appendix
 ### Testing
-On your iPhone / MacBook its the easiest if you just configure a real Apple Pay enabled credit card.
-Authorizations whith real cards will be declined on the Datatrans test system (https://admin.sandbox.datatrans.com/).
+On your iPhone / MacBook it's the easiest if you just configure a real Apple Pay enabled credit card.
+Authorizations with real cards will be declined on the Datatrans test system (https://admin.sandbox.datatrans.com/).
 So don't worry, your card will not be charged.
 In order to get some successful transactions Datatrans has the following logic in place (only on the test system obviously):
-- If a valid Apple Pay token is sent and the amount is < 100 (equals 1USD or 1CHF) we do the following replacements:
+- If a valid Apple Pay token is sent and the amount is < 500 (equals 5 USD or 5 CHF) we do the following replacements:

     cardno=4242 4242 4242 4242
     expm=12